-This method of distinguishing "population" and "performance" data is part of a framework called Results Based Accountability (RBA), which is widely used by funders and public agencies, including Alameda County.
+This method of distinguishing "population" and "performance" data is part of a framework called Results Based Accountability which is widely used by funders and public agencies, including Alameda County.
 It is a disciplined way of thinking and taking action that can be used to improve quality of life in communities, as well as to improve the performance of programs.
-Results Based Accountability (RBA) is a simple, plain language approach to measurement that puts the focus on the ends and works backward to the means.
+Results Based Accountability is a simple, plain language approach to measurement that puts the focus on the ends and works backward to the means.

 In our approach we strive to use data for action, and we work within our agency and with partners to make data accessible, relevant, and actionable.
-We want to find the story behind the data.
-In other words, what does the data tell us?
-We also want to identify the partners who have a role to play and the steps we can take, including the steps that are community-driven and that include low-cost and no-cost ideas.
+We want to ask the "story" behind the data (what does the data tell us?), the partners who have a role to play, and steps we can take, including those that advance our equity commitment, are community-driven, and are low-cost to no-cost ideas.